vijayraavi/architecture-center/docs/cloud-adoption/governance/policy-compliance/define-policy.md

 As governance is an ongoing process, policy should be regularly reviewed with IT staff and stakeholders to ensure resources hosted in the cloud continue to maintain compliance with overall corporate goals and requirements.
 Your understanding of new risks and acceptable tolerance can fuel a [review of existing policies](what-is-a-cloud-policy-review.md), in order to determine the required level of governance that is appropriate for your organization.

 > [!TIP]
 > If your organization makes use of vendors or other trusted business partners, one of the biggest business risks to consider may be a lack of adherence to [regulatory compliance](what-is-regulatory-compliance.md) by these external organizations.
-Often times this risk cannot be mitigated, and instead may require a strict adherence to requirements by all parties.
+Often times this risk cannot be remediated, and instead may require a strict adherence to requirements by all parties.
 Make sure you've identified and understand any third-party compliance requirements before beginning a policy review.

 ## Create cloud policy statements